WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/openObject.md

 **Return value** *Document*

 The Document object which is opened.
-Undefined when a Document could not be openend.
+Undefined when a Document could not be opened.

 ## Description